BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/22-04-04-April-Event.md

 </div>
 -->

-The registraterains costs are as follows
+The registration costs are as follows
 - **PhD Students** (registered at a UK institution):  £135.00

-- **Researchers at a academic or not-for-profit**   £225.00
+- **Researchers at an academic or not-for-profit**   £225.00

 - **Researchers at a commercial organisation:**   £300.00

+- **1 Day Tuesday - commercial organisation:**   £170.00

+- **1 Day Wednesday - commercial organisation:**   £170.00

 <div class="alert mt-3 alert-info" style="text-align:center;">